healthwaite/tikvbench/README.md

 $ kubectl create -f k8s/kvbench
 ```

-Check all 15 pod are up and running:
+Check all 15 pods are up and running:

 ```
 $ kubectl get statefulset
 NAME      READY   AGE
 kvbench   15/15   42m
 ```

-Before running a benchmark it's we need to to pre-load some keys.
-You can do
+Before running a benchmark we need to to pre-load some keys in to the KV store.
-this with the `./demo/load.sh` script.
-The script loads 10 billion keys by
+You can do this with the `./demo/load.sh` script.
+The script loads 10 billion
-default but you can modify this by changing the `TOTAL_KEYS` variable.
-It's safe
+keys by default but you can modify this by changing the `TOTAL_KEYS` variable.
-to CTRL-C the script once it has started loading the keys.
-The key load will
+It's safe to `CTRL-C` the script once it has started loading the keys.
+The key
-continue in the background.
-Loading 10 billion keys will take a few hours.
+load will continue in the background.
+Loading 10 billion keys will take a few
+hours.

 ```
 $ ./demo/load.sh